wemake-services/meta/_rsdp/access-to-the-project.md

 We are using GitLab to manage and store our project.
 You will have an access to the project since the first day.
-You will never lost an access to the project.
+You will never lose an access to the project.

 Only **one** person from the client's side is allowed to access the project.
 It is done with strictly one purpose: to simplify communications inside the project.

-You will need to register an new GitLab account account or to provide an existing one.
+You will need to register a new GitLab account or to provide an existing one.

 ## Registration